Generalized Harmonic Numbers: Generalized Harmonic Numbers

 \subsection{General Formula}

-As we've seen, lots of patterns emerge when we create formulae for $H_{1}(n)$, $H_{2}(n)$, and so on.
-We now assume that these patterns always repeat and see if we can figure out what the general rule is for each $k$.\\
+As we have seen, lots of patterns emerge when we create formulae for $H_{1}(n)$, $H_{2}(n)$, and so on.
+We now assume that these patterns always repeat and see if we can find out what the general rule is for each $k$.\\